Jahanzaib

 Hiring this agent

-$4,500 audit.
+Two-week audit.
 Written findings.
-You decide if the existing agent is salvageable.
+You decide if what you already have is salvageable.

-Real outcome: Two recent audits found the entire problem was a single misconfigured retrieval threshold.
+Real outcome: Two recent audits found the entire problem was a single misconfigured setting.
 Two-hour fix.

 The questions everyone asks